 Data standards rule the web – but it seems like most organizations wouldn’t know it.
 Take the marketing departments for example.
 Cross-channel teams almost freely and independently launch email and paid media campaigns without a care in the world other than being on brand, maybe with some superficial (and perhaps inaccurate or incomplete) tracking links and, if really lucky, campaigns that have actual goals configured.

 Things like “data standards” are sadly not a primary concern.
 In fact, you couldn’t find much in the way of best practices around data standards within most organizations.
 It’s honestly shocking.
 If you search for “digital data standards” on “the Google”, you’re coming up empty handed for anything remotely relevant to the savvy, “digital-first” organization.

-I don’t mean to be cynical but with the wave of changes happening in digital privacy alongside the barrage of new technology showing up every day, you’d think these standards would be a way of life.
+I don’t mean to be cynical but with the wave of changes happening in digital privacy alongside the barrage of new technology showing up every day, you’d think applying standards in your data management practice would be a way of life.
 Unfortunately, they are far from it.